-Madeline was born in a quiet village in Surrey and has been a lover of music from a very young age.
+Madeline was born in Surrey and has been a lover of music from a very young age.
 Originally from a West End Theatre and television background, Madeline became seriously ill as a teenager and wanted to use her musical experience to make meaningful change.
 She became the first ever 16-year-old admitted onto an undergraduate degree course at The London College of Music, and went on to gain a distinction in her masters degree specialising in opera.
-Madeline is also a published author, lecturer and a PhD music student.

 Madeline has created several national initiatives using music as a tool for good.
 This includes the formation of a nationwide United Youth Choir who released a new National Youth Anthem in 2020 and projects within Parkinson's UK and the Stroke Association to explore the link between music and improved motor function.
 Madeline has formed several ensembles within these groups and has released singles and an accompanying documentary which have been featured on national news outlets.